 A: When you go out on the court, it’s 5 against 5.
 You just need to be focused on your job.
 That’s no secret.

-Q: Do you think that Khimki stands a chance to qualify to the play-offs?
+Q: Do you think that Khimki stands a chance of qualifying to the play-offs?

 A: You always fight to the end.
 That’s for sure.
 We will see.
 You never know what is going to happen.
 Maybe Shved is coming back next week, but honestly I don’t know.
 It would be a huge addition for us.